 Still, you need to understand that PAD poses a very serious risk to your health.
-In fact, studies show that having PAD is one of the strongest predictors for cardiovascular diseases like heart attacks and strokes.
+In fact, studies show that having PAD is one of the strongest predictors for cardiovascular diseases like heart attacks and strokes (your risk for these conditions increases by as much as 80% when you have PAD.)
 In other words, it’s not something you ignore, or even delay addressing.
 Want to learn more?
 Just keep reading!

 It's important to seek PAD treatment as soon as you notice symptoms.
 The most common symptom of PAD is leg cramps.
 They tend to appear when you're walking or exercising, and improve when you rest.

 But other symptoms could mean you have PAD.
 Another common PAD sign is having cold feet.
 Now, in some cases, cold feet and hands just mean your blood flow is compromised.
 Other times, cold feet are a sign that narrowed arteries are restricting blood flow to your extremities.
-If that’s the case, you need immediate PAD treatment.
-Otherwise, your risk for cardiovascular disease will increase dramatically.
+If that's the case, you need immediate PAD treatment.
+Otherwise, you're at increased risk for unhealing infections and even limb loss.
+Plus, your risk for cardiovascular disease will increase dramatically.

 Cardiovascular disease impacts your heart and blood vessels.
 It takes many forms, including atherosclerosis (narrowing of your arteries due to the build-up of ‘plaque.’)
 But, basically, it encompasses four main conditions: strokes, aortic disease, coronary heart disease, and peripheral arterial disease.
 Cardiovascular disease is very serious.
 It is still the leading cause of death in the United States—meaning it’s still more life-threatening than the Coronavirus.

-Given the serious nature of heart-related conditions, you must stay on top of problems like PAD, even now.
+Given the serious nature of heart-related conditions, you must stay on top of problems like PAD.
 Because, according to our study, doing so could mean the difference between progressive heart disease or improved health.